roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-BLAS-multicore.md

 top
 {% endhighlight %}
 You will see a *python* process at the very top of your process list.
-Pay attention to *%CPU* column of that process: a value around 100 means that it is actually using only 1 CPU core.
+Now pay attention to the *%CPU* column of that process: a value around 100 means that it is actually using only 1 CPU core.

-If this is the case, you might want to significantly improve numpy performance.
-And, fortunately. this is very easy.
+If this is the case, you might want to significantly improve numpy's performance.
+Fortunately. this is very easy.

 # Install OpenBLAS library